 Inductors are devices that store and convert energy.
 A BH loop characterizes the useful region of operation of a magnetic component.
-When a gap is introduced into the core either discretely, as in a ferrite or distributed, as in a powder core, the ability of the device to store energy is greatly enhanced, from the region of 0.2 – 02 Oersteds for an ungapped core set to 100 – 1000 Oersteds for a gapped core by shearing over the BH loop.
+When a gap is introduced into the core either discretely, as in a ferrite or distributed, as in a powder core, the ability of the device to store energy is greatly enhanced, from the region of 0.2 – 2.0 Oersteds for an ungapped core set to 100 – 1000 Oersteds for a gapped core by shearing over the BH loop (to learn more about powder core BH Loops, view our white paper).
 Gaps in inductors are introduced for the purposes of: controlling inductance, reducing inductance, maintaining inductance under load and reducing the change in inductance due to shifting currents or temperatures.
-Ferrite inductors have the advantages of low cost, low losses, flexible geometries, good shielding properties and excellent tolerance capabilities, often in the range of +/- 3%.
+Ferrite inductors have the advantages of low cost, low losses, flexible geometries, good shielding properties and excellent tolerance capabilities, often in the range of ±3%.
 Pot cores that have tuning capabilities can be adjusted to an exact AL when this is required to balance a capacitor or for other precise applications.

 In a power transformer design there are two main goals to keep in mind--keeping the core out of saturation and minimizing core losses.
 Materials for transformers typically have high permeability, usually ferrites or tape wound cores.
 The characteristics to consider when choosing between tape wound cores and ferrites are: Frequency and temperature of operation, and unit cost, size and shape.
 Ferrite cores offer the benefits of low losses, low cost and a wide variety of available shapes and sizes.
 Pot cores offer the advantage of protective shielding which can be important in EMI/RFI sensitive designs.
 Planar E cores offer ease of assembly, consistent results and a low profile.
 Ferrites are typically considered for use at frequencies of 10 kHz and above.
 Above 20 kHz the ferrite design is typically loss-limited while below 20 kHz the design is typically limited by the flux capacity of the unit.
 Tape wound cores have higher B max, saturation flux density, so the overall design can be smaller.